Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 In this guide, we will build and deploy the renderer to display data from a "Certificate of Completion".

 This renderer is a static website that will be embedded in compliant OA viewer.
-It will take in the OA document in the unwrapped form and generates the corresponding HTML code for rendering.
+It will take in the OA document in the raw form and generates the corresponding HTML code for rendering.

 ## Pre-requisite